We deploy the real environment, you take the scenario-based labs on us. Self-paced, from anywhere, at any time.

 Create a template with a variable for server hostname.
 Create a playbook that installs apache and uses a template to create the /var/www/html/index.html file on the target server.
 The hostname must be in the index.html file.
 ADD multiple variables to the template and export them to the index.html

-Use the various yum commands to check for various levels of security iupdates.
-And update the software on the servers.
+In this lab, we install the yum security plugin, then use the various yum commands to check for various levels of security iupdates.
+We also update the software on the servers.

 yum install yum-plugin-security